Is Amherst "need-blind"?

 No, we offer no "merit-based" scholarships of any kind.
 Amherst has been committed to a strictly need-based financial aid program from the college's beginnings early in the 19th century.
 Need is the only criterion for receiving financial aid from Amherst.

-Amherst allows outside scholarships to replace self-help (work), rather than scholarship, in a financial aid award.
-Outside scholarships in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
-An outside scholarship cannot be used to replace the expected family contribution.
+Amherst allows outside scholarships and employer benefits to replace self-help (work), rather than scholarship, in a financial aid award.
+Outside scholarships, grants, or employer benefits in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
+An outside scholarship or employer benefit cannot be used to replace the expected family contribution.

 What if I can't earn money over the summer because I'm doing unpaid community service work or an unpaid internship?

-Once during four years, Amherst will replace your expected summer earnings with a scholarship if you spend the summer doing unpaid community service work or an unpaid internship with no compensation or fellowship, stipend, or other support.
+Once during four years, if a student is receiving scholarship assistance from the college, Amherst will replace your expected summer earnings with a scholarship if you spend the summer doing unpaid community service work or an unpaid internship with no compensation or fellowship, stipend, or other support.

 Is there assistance for parents?

-Yes, a monthly payment plan is available to help parents spread out payments over a 10-month period.
-In addition, parent loans with favorable terms are available through the Federal PLUS (Parent Loans for Undergraduate Students) program and are available to all U.S. citizens and permanent residents), and Amherst's own Parent Loan Program.
+Yes, a monthly payment plan is available to help parents spread out payments over a 5-month period each semester.
+In addition, parent loans with favorable terms are available through the Federal PLUS (Parent Loans for Undergraduate Students) program and are available to all U.S. citizens and permanent residents).
 Details on parent financing options.

 Is financial aid assured in the future?